ssiccha/ideas/seminar-ideas/seminare.md

   themselves?

 # Proseminare
-- read "The Book: Proofs from .."
+- read "Proofs from The Book",
+  - alternative: G. H. Hardy, "a mathematicians apology"
-- fundamentals of category theory, which book?
+- fundamentals of category theory, which book? cats for the working math?
 - Some Tapas of Computer Algebra, Cohen, Cuypers, Sterk
 - Turing machines!